This software is made available free of charge to authorized members of the MIT community.

 - Migrating to Windows 7 is a very involved process that requires a lot of preparation and preplanning

 - IS&T recommends a clean install versus an upgrade

 Click the Proceed to licensing button at the top of this page.

 Important: Before you upgrade to SP1, IS&T strongly recommends the following:

-If you experience software problems after installing SP1, check vendor websites and install the latest software updates before contacting the Help Desk.
+If you experience software problems after installing SP1, check vendor websites and install the latest software updates before contacting the Service Desk.

 There are three ways to get Service Pack 1 (SP1):

 Enable MIT's Windows Automatic Update Service (WAUS): If your machine is configured to use MIT's WAUS service, then you will automatically get SP1

 Note: Win domain users are subscribed to MIT WAUS by default

 - Use Windows Update to install SP1: this option is recommended for users who prefer Microsoft's Windows Update service